mikeizbicki/ucr-cs100/cheatsheets/git-cheatsheet.md

 ```
 $ git init
 ```
-With `git init`, you will create a new Git repository on the project that you are working on.
-This project can be a new one (that doesn’t have anything on it) or it can be a project that already exists but you want to use version control on it.
-You should run this command from the root folder of your project.
+Create a new Git repository in the current directory.
+This directory can be empty or contain an existing project.
+If the directory contains files, you will have to run `git add` and `git commit` before they are added to the repo.

 ```
-$ git clone [url]
+$ git clone <url>
 ```
-With `git clone`, you will download a copy of a Git repo that already exists.
+Downloads a copy of a Git repo that already exists.
 For example, you can take a url from a GitHub project that you want to contribute to, and clone it.
-This will create a new folder with all the projects on it, in the current directory.
+This will create a new folder with the same name as the project in the current directory.

 #####MAKE CHANGES